Italian cuisine: History

-The country was then split for a long time and influenced by surrounding countries such as Spain, France and others in Central Europe.
-Trade and the location on the Silk Road with its routes to Asia also influenced the local development of special dishes.
+Trade, the location on the Silk Road, and its routes to Asia also influenced the local development of special dishes.
 Due to the climatic conditions and the different proximity to the sea, different basic foods and spices were available from region to region.
 Regional cuisine is represented by some of the major cities in Italy.
 For example, Milan (in the north of Italy) is known for risottos, Trieste (in the northeast of Italy) is known for multicultural food, Bologna (in the centre of Italy) is known for its tortellini, and Naples (in the south of Italy) is famous for its pizzas.
-Spaghetti for example is believed to have spread across Africa to Sicily and then on to Naples.
+There is evidence of the Etruscans making pasta in Italy during the 4th century BC.

 Antiquity

 The first known Italian food writer was a Greek Sicilian named Archestratus from Syracuse in the 4th century BC.
 He wrote a poem that spoke of using "top quality and seasonal" ingredients.
 He said that flavours should not be masked by spices, herbs or other seasonings.
 He placed importance on simple preparation of fish.